What is a High Court Writ?

 - If an arrangement cannot be made, a ‘’stay of execution’’ can be applied for.
 It is a last option though as it is hard to justify being granted for one.
 If you are granted, your writ will be paused so you can sort out your matters – however a court fee is charged.

-If none of these options are feasible for you and the writ cannot be prevented, bailiffs have the right to visit your premises, with forced entry and take possession of assets, for auction.
+If none of these options are feasible for you and the writ cannot be prevented, bailiffs (enforcement agents) have the right to visit your commercial premises, with forced entry and take possession of assets and remove goods for auction.

 How are Writs of Control enforced?